 For example, proponents of Miracle Mineral Solution (MMS) have long claimed it can cure everything from HIV to autism, even though the US Food and Drug Administration (FDA) has issued multiple warnings to the public not to consume it.
 However, this solution can still be found for sale on multiple websites.

 Claims circulated saying this chlorine dioxide solution—essentially a type of bleach—can help prevent and cure coronavirus.
-The FDA specifically states in its COVID-19 FAQ page that this is not the case.

 Elsewhere, at least seven companies have been issued FDA warnings to stop claiming their products have benefits in relation to COVID-19.
 These include an aromatherapy business, a producer of silver drinks, and a holistic clinic.